spear-sim/spear/docs/running_export_pipeline.md

 ## Assumptions

 We will assume that you have completed our [Getting Started](getting_started.md) and [Building SpearSim](building_spearsim.md) tutorials.
-We will also assume that we want to run the pipeline for a single scene.
+We will also assume that we want to run the export pipeline for the `apartment_0000` scene.
 All `cd` commands in this tutorial are specified relative to the top-level repository directory.

 ## Configure the Unreal Editor Python environment